tetsufmbio/taxallnomy/README.md

     cpan> install Net::Wire10
     cpan> install Term::InKey

-This will install the module Net::Wire10, Term::InKey and their dependencies.
+This will install the modules Net::Wire10, Term::InKey and their dependencies.

-After the module installation, leave the CPAN environment and test the script.
+After the module installations, leave the CPAN environment and test the script.

 ## Contact